top of page

 This is a sign posted outside the church in San Pedro in 2016: to tell people not to drink the hot water (which is the local water source) and to avoid eating certain types of fish.
 San Pedro is a fishing village - they eat whatever they catch and eat it, because they are hungry...

-San Pedro Itzicán has the highest rate of childhood kidney disease per capita in the world.
+San Pedro Itzicán has the highest rate of CKDnt and childhood kidney disease per capita in the world.
 Studies indicate that 40% of children in San Pedro, a village of about 7,000, have the disease or a precursor of the disease.
 This progressive fatal disease often starts when a child is three or four years old and is usually asymptomatic.

 Symptoms such as puffiness, trouble concentrating, urinary incontinence, fatigue, anemia, and delayed development start to appear 5 to 10 years later.
 By the time these symptoms become apparent, the disease has advanced to a stage that dialysis is usually needed.
 Most who die of the disease in San Pedro are in their twenties and some are even younger.